redis/redis-doc/topics/acl.md

     ACL SETUSER myuser -select +select|0

-I started removing the `SELECT` command, and later added the allowed first-arg.
+I started by removing the `SELECT` command, and later added the allowed first-arg.
 Note that **it is not possible to do the reverse**, first-args can be only added, and not excluded, because it is possible that in the future new first-args may be added: it is a lot safer to specify all the first-args